 It's also important to ensure that your uniform meets any health and safety requirements relevant to your industry.
 For example, if you operate a business within the trades industry, you may need high visibility vests that comply with the latest AU and NZ safety standards.

 As well as ensuring that your uniform fundamentals work for functionality, it's also important to have an idea of a design that suits all shapes and sizes.
 Staff have different requirements in terms of what clothing fits comfortably, and as staff members are constantly changing, make sure that the uniform you have in mind will work for a wide range of body types.

-Often, companies use a uniform to promote their business by getting their brand out in the market.
+A teams uniform is a great tool to promote their business by getting their brand out in the market.
 If this is something you'd like to achieve with your uniform, it's a good idea to figure out exactly how to execute it.
-Perhaps you feel it's important to have your logo on the back, even a catchy slogan or colour - whatever your preference, this will serve as a basis for design.
+There's plenty of options available to serve as the basis for you design, including your logo, brand colour, contact information, or tag line embroidered or printed on your uniforms.

 Sometimes when a uniform change is proposed, especially in workplaces where the precedent is no uniform at all, it's natural for your staff to question the transition.
 For this reason, it's important to have answers ready for them.
 Before bringing a big change to the table, consider the purpose of the uniform.
 It could be to create solidarity within the team, to ensure your staff present well to your customers, or increase your brand's profile - no matter the reason, your staff will likely want to hear it.

 Step 6.
 Bring your ideas to your staff